laurelmay/binfmt/README.md

 [documented](https://github.com/torvalds/linux/blob/master/Documentation/admin-guide/binfmt-misc.rst)
 and
 [discussed](https://blog.jessfraz.com/post/nerd-sniped-by-binfmt_misc/).
+Basically, `binfmt_misc` lets you tell the kernel how to execute a particular binary that isn't ELF and that doesn't start with a shebang (`#!`).
+This means you can `./` execute files that you usually wouln't be able to.

-The scripts in this directory are what I use to configure `binfmt` on my own system.
+The scripts in this directory are what I use to configure `binfmt_misc` on my own system.
 To configure your system for a particular file type, just run the correlated script.

 The files that you run must have the executable bit set.